killermann/facilitator-cards/content/cards/minute-papers.md

 ---
-title: Minute Papers
+title: "Minute Papers"
+group: "Individual"
+for: "Emotion"
+prop_1: "Paper"
+prop_2: "Writing Utensils"
+prop_3: ""
-description: Provide a prompt (or several) and give everyone a short amount of time (e.g., one minute) to write their response.
+explanation: "Provide a prompt (or several) and give everyone a short amount of time (e.g., one minute) to write their response.
 The papers can be collected, or shared with other participants, or not.
+Just let the participants know your intentions before they write."
+longer_context: ""
+external_link: ""
+general_notes: ""
+pairs_with: ""
+attribution_notes: "Popularized by being in a book called  \"Classroom Assessment Techniques\".
+Summary here - https://vcsa.ucsd.edu/_files/assessment/resources/50_cats.pdf "
+why_these_categories: ""
+modifying_group: ""
+modifying_for: ""
+excels_at: ""
+use_when: ""
+not_when: ""
+stacks: ""
+zooming: ""

+---

+Provide a prompt (or several) and give everyone a short amount of time (e.g., one minute) to write their response.
+The papers can be collected, or shared with other participants, or not.
 Just let the participants know your intentions before they write.
-category: Emotion
-group: Individual
-props:
-- Paper
-- Writing Utensils
----